 We have hopes and ambitions of the gospel breaking out of our church services, out of Sunday mornings, out of our building, out of us and breaking into the rest of the week, into our neighborhoods, schools, ball parks, workplaces, stores, restaurants and businesses - into the hearts of our neighbors, coworkers, friends and families.
 But we are young and not there yet.
 Our yearning to do more led to the creation of the Missions Committee.

 Our first priority as a Missions Committee was to develop criteria for the selection of individuals and organizations that we choose to support.
-The criteria include: a priority for our own people (e.g., Savannah Gorman); support of fewer candidates at higher levels of support; priority for those serving in strategic and/or under-served areas (including Western US); and must be under the oversight of a recognized mission-sending board.
+The criteria include: a priority for our own people (e.g., Savannah Gorman Willis); support of fewer candidates at higher levels of support; priority for those serving in strategic and/or under-served areas (including Western US); and must be under the oversight of a recognized mission-sending board.
 Prior to being approved for support, individual candidates must complete our application process and be interviewed by Committee members (frequently by Skype).

 For agencies that we support, our preference is for local, Christian-based agencies that do not already have a broad base of support.
 We also prefer agencies where we have members actively serving or volunteering.
 Prior to being approved for support, individual candidates must complete our application process and be interviewed by Committee members (frequently by Skype).

-Locally, we provide regular monthly support to Signal Mountain Social Services and Bible in the Schools at Signal Mountain Middle and High School.
-We have also made special gifts to LifeSpring Community Health over the past two years.
+Locally, we provide regular monthly support to Signal Mountain Social Services, Bible in the Schools at Signal Mountain Middle and High School, LifeSpring Community Health and Woodlands Gathering.

-Internationally, we support our own member, Savannah Gorman, who is presently serving with our denomination’s international mission, Mission to the World, in a youth ministry at a church in Bogota, Colombia.
+Internationally, we support our own member, Savannah Willis and her husband Justin, who are presently serving in a youth ministry at the United Church of Bogota in Colombia.
 Mountain Fellowship also supports Stephen and Charity Jones and their family, who are serving in London with SERGE (formerly World Harvest).
-Additionally, we support J and K, who are also serving with SERGE in a sensitive country; Marcy and Denise Atchley who are serving with TEAM in Greece and hoping to start a coffee house ministry in Athens; and Genti and Djana Shani who are serving with Cru (formerly Campus Crusade for Christ) ministering to teachers and students in Albania.
+Additionally, we support Josh and Kristi, who are also serving with SERGE in a sensitive country; Marcy and Denise Atchley who are serving with TEAM in Greece and hoping to start a coffee house ministry in Athens; and Genti and Djana Shani who are serving with Cru (formerly Campus Crusade for Christ) ministering to teachers and students in Albania.